back to homepage

 Open and public spaces represent a great and often untapped resource to promote active lifestyles.
 Beyond the health benefits, they can also promote social inclusion and be at the heart of community life.
 How can we redesign public spaces to be inclusive, promote health and well-being, and create a sense of belonging and ownership for citizens?

-14:00–15:00 TAFISA General Assembly Registration Scientia Movens presentations Section 1 Scientia Movens presentations Section 2
+14:00–15:00 TAFISA General Assembly Registration (GYM T4) Scientia Movens presentations Section 1 (CLASSROOM P2) Scientia Movens presentations Section 2 (CLASSROOM P1)

 (15:30–17:00)